Showcase every location’s unique value with customized local landing pages

 7. Visual content

-High-quality images, videos, and animations capture attention, making your location pages more engaging and informative.
+High-quality images, videos, and animations capture attention, making your local landing pages more engaging and informative.
 Use professional, high-resolution photos and videos and other rich content relevant to each location and place them on their respective pages.

 You can also include images of each physical location, the team members working there, and local events.
 Optimize multimedia for fast loading times and ensure the media formats are mobile-friendly.